Dear Parents and Fellow Students,

 The brotherhood of Delta Theta Sigma is one of many opportunities for students, as a social-professional fraternity we ......

 Delta Theta Sigma is located a half block away from The Ohio State University.
 We are on thirteenth avenue, just down the street from the Ohio Union.
-Classes are within walking distance.
+Just about everywhere on campus is within walking distance.
+There are also many different bus hubs located near us such as CABS and COTA that allow you to get across campus or access the great city of Columbus.
 We are also located near many restaurants and other stores needed to fulfill student needs.

 The Delta Theta Sigma idea was contagious, not only at The Ohio State University but also at many other agricultural college campuses throughout the Midwest.
 Within a few years chapters had been organized on ten other campuses.
 At a national convention in 1912, all of the chapters except the original chapter at The Ohio State University voted to make Delta Theta Sigma an agricultural honorary fraternity.
 The local chapter at The Ohio State University retained the original name, Delta Theta Sigma.
 The other ten chapters assumed the name, Gamma Sigma Delta.